In this section

 That is why it is important that there are accessible, effective and easy-to-use procedures in place to help residents and their representatives make a complaint when problems arise.

-While it is important that these rules are followed, there are also general principles of consumer law that apply across the UK which fundamentally underpin the different regulatory systems in each country.
+While it is important that these rules are followed, there are also general principles of consumer law that apply across the UK that fundamentally underpin the different regulatory systems in each country.

 Following its review of the sector, in November 2018 competition and consumer watchdog the Competition and Markets Authority (CMA) issued new, in-depth guidance on a range of areas to help the care homes sector for older people comply with consumer law.